11. Matrices and Other Arraysļ

 functions `dim<-` and `dimnames<-`

-(and of course `attr<-` as well).
+(and, of course, `attr<-` as well).

 In particular, changing dim